TUTvision/MuSHRoom/README.md

 	| —— long_capture
 		— images/ # extracted rgb images of keyframe
 		— depth/ # extracted depth images of keyframe
-  		— depth_complte_all/ # completed depth used for testing with a different sequence
+  		— depth_complte_all/ # completed depth used for testing with a different sequence, depth is completed by point cloud reconstructed from all frames.
-		— depth_complte_train/ # completed depth used for testing within a single sequence — intrinsic/ # intrinsic parameters
+		— depth_complte_train/ # completed depth used for testing within a single sequence, depth is completed by point cloud reconstructed from training frames.
+		— intrinsic/ # intrinsic parameters
 		— PointCloud/ # spectacularAI point cloud of keyframe — pose/	# spectacularAI pose of keyframe.
 These poses are aligned with the metric of depth.
+Poses are in the OPENCV coordination.
 		— sdf_dataset_all/ # sdfstudio format dataset used for testing with a different sequence — sdf_dataset_train/ # sdfstudio format dataset used for testing within a single sequence — sdf_dataset_all_interp_3/ # sdfstudio format dataset used for our method